 Try King of the Belgians dark chocolate couvertures and see why we are the chocolate supplier to luxury resorts world wide.
-This special recipe made for us in an artisan chocolate factory is better then any Belgian dark chocolate you've ever had before.
+This special recipe made for us in an artisan chocolate factory is better flavor than any Belgian dark chocolate you've ever had.
 The secret why this chocolate is so spectacular is in the ingredients we have chosen for the recipe and the Belgian tradition of chocolate making.
 Premium grade AA Ethical Trade cacao is slow roasted and conched 48 hours to a smooth texture of 32 microns.
 Tahitian vanilla and sugar cane are mixed with the cocoa mass.
 The result is classic Belgian chocolate flavor but of superior quality and experience: smooth and light rounded cocoa mild nuances of fudge, floral and cinnamon.

 So What Makes Our Belgian Chocolate Special?

 We opted to use very fine cacao rainforest grown for this chocolate recipe.
 The special cacao used in making this chocolate was traded on the London Stock Exchange where the cocoa futures market brings a premium price because of the renowned quality.
 Our King of the Belgians dark chocolate recipe is a blended couverture chocolate, fluid and easy to use.

 King of the Belgians Dark Chocolate Couverture Ingredients: Cocoa mass, sugar, cocoa butter, emulsifier: soy lecithin and natural vanilla.

 Through a selection of rare cacao and how we mix and roast the combination of cacaos we have been able to produce a unique experiences for you to try.
 The subtle nuances of the floral cocoa is not lost in the roast of the cacao however.
 This is the mastery in proper cocoa bean blending.
 This exquisite extra dark chocolate is for those wanting a rich chocolate with subtle floral and fruit nuances as the melt releases.
 The cacao's deep roast as nibs is what creates this wonderful chocolate experience.